jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/Desmearing.rst

 procedure must be followed, selecting in sequence the tabs from left to right.

-1. First step – trim useable data – small and high Q data… Use cursors to select data range.
+1. First step – trim usable data – small and high Q data… Use cursors to select data range.
 And then push button “Trim”.
 You can also remove any spurious point with the other button and cursor A (the rounded one)